Cheapest energy suppliers in the UK right now (March 2026)

 Martin Lewis pays close attention to customer service, pricing, billing accuracy, and how companies handle complaints.
 He doesn’t just rely on company claims—he checks independent review scores too.

-Feedback from real customers matters a lot in his process.
+Feedback from real customers matters a lot in this process.
 After all, who knows better than the people actually dealing with these companies?

 How often does Martin Lewis update his energy company recommendations?